somof/CarND-Vehicle-Detection-work/writeup_report.md

 don't stop there!
 We encourage you to go out and take video of your own, and show us how you would implement this project on a new video!

-**Vehicle Detection Project**

-# step
-- labeled dataset
-- HOG feature
-- Linear SVM classifier
-- training
-- sliding-window technique
-- Run pipeline on a video stream
--   (start with the test_video.mp4 and later implement on full project_video.mp4)
-- create a heat map of recurring detections frame by frame
-- reject outliers and follow detected vehicles.
-- Estimate a bounding box for vehicles detected.

-# Option
-- color transform
-- binned color features
-- histograms of color

-  ** Don't forget to normalize your features and randomize **

-# Writeup

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png